yaqwsx/bcthesis/symdivine.md

 modify it and examine it.
 Following functions are available:

-* `initial` function constructs an initial multi-state in the working copy -- a multi-state of a program just after the call of the `main` function.
+* `initial` function constructs an initial multi-state in the working copy -- a multi-state of a program just after the start of the main thread and the call of the `main` function.

 * `advance` function sequentially constructs all possible successors of the working copy, caller is notified by a callback function about newly produced